Approved by the Administrative Council on September 16, 2014

 Board of Regents policy (section 188.8.131.52) states, “The use of USG materials, supplies, equipment, machinery, or vehicles in political campaigns is forbidden (BoR Minutes, 1976-77, p.
 257).”
 The use of university computers and networks shall conform to this policy.
 Actual or attempted usage of State of Georgia information technology resources for conducting private or personal for-profit activities is considered inappropriate usage.
 This includes use for private purposes such as business transactions, private advertising of products or services, and any activity meant to foster personal gain.

 4.13 Personal business

-Computing facilities, services, listservs, and networks may not be used in connection with compensated outside work nor for the benefit of organizations not related to Georgia Southwestern State University, except in connection with traditional faculty pursuits such as teaching, research, and service.
+Computing facilities, services, and networks may neither be used in connection with compensated outside work nor for the benefit of organizations not related to Georgia Southwestern State University, except in connection with traditional faculty pursuits such as teaching, research, and service.
 This and any other incidental use (such as electronic communications or storing data on single-user machines) must not interfere with other users' access to resources (network bandwidth, disk space, printers, etc.) and must not be excessive.
 State law restricts the use of state facilities for personal gain or benefit.

 4.14 State of Georgia Policy on Pornographic Material

 According to State of Georgia policy of the Appropriate Use of Information Technology Resources (Policy Number PS-08-003.01) creation, accessing or transmitting sexually explicit, obscene or pornographic material is prohibited.